syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 ## StyleSheet

- The Rich Text Editor provides the support to customize the style sheet type to load html file from an external or internal file path by using the StyleSheetTypebindable property in the RichTextEditor.
+ The Rich Text Editor provides the support to customize the style sheet type to load html file from an external or internal file path by using the StyleSheetType bindable property in the RichTextEditor.

 ### Default
  Loads the WebView resources through an external style sheet.